lextoumbourou/notes/notes/reference/moocs/coursera/cm1015-computational-mathematics/week-15-limits-and-differentiation.md

 Directly connected to the concept of slope or gradient of a function

-Consider the slope of a linear function.
+Consider the slope of a [Linear Function](../../../../permanent/linear-function.md).

 Straight line $y = f(x) = mx + k$, where $m = \tan \alpha$